apache/cloudstack-documentation/source/adminguide/storage.rst

 Volume Deletion and Garbage Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The deletion of a volume does not delete the snapshots that have been
+The deletion of a volume does not delete the Snapshots that have been
 created from the volume.

-When a VM is destroyed, data disk volumes that are attached to the VM
+When an Instance is destroyed, data disk volumes that are attached to the Instance
 are not deleted unless specified.

-In managed storage systems such as Solidfire and others, the volume snapshots
+In managed storage systems such as Solidfire and others, the volume Snapshots
 are linked entities in the volumes wherein deletion of the volume would delete
-those snapshots.
-In such managed storage systems, the volume snapshots exist on
+those Snapshots.
+In such managed storage systems, the volume Snapshots exist on
 the primary storage and may not be backed up to the secondary storages.
 For a
 volume deleted in CloudStack, it will not be deleted on the managed storage
-(such as Solidfire and others) until all the volume snapshots are deleted in
+(such as Solidfire and others) until all the volume Snapshots are deleted in
 CloudStack.

 Volumes are permanently destroyed using a garbage collection process.